+Benefit Overview

-Wellness exams, including those for school, sports, and jobs Screening tests and imaging, such as:
+Wellness exams, including those for school, sports, and jobs

+What services are Screening tests and imaging, such as:

-- Mammograms (including 3-D).
+included?
+Mammograms (including 3-D).

-- Pap smears.
+• Pap smears.

-- Prostate-specific antigen tests.
+Prostate-specific antigen tests.

-- BRCA genetic tests for women at risk for certain breast cancers.
+BRCA genetic tests for women at risk for certain breast cancers.

-- Diabetes screening.
+Diabetes screening.

-Colon cancer screening (for high-risk individuals and all individuals 45 years of age or older):
+Colon cancer screening (for high-risk individuals and all individuals 45 years

+of age or older):

+Pre-colonoscopy consultation and exam.

+Colonoscopies as follow-up to a positive non-invasive stool-based

+screening test

+Barium enema.

-- Pre-colonoscopy consultation and exam. - Colonoscopies as follow-up to a positive non-invasive stool-based screening test - · Barium enema. - Colonoscopy, sigmoidoscopy, and fecal occult blood tests. - If polyps are found during the screening, their removal and lab tests are covered as preventive. - Medically necessary anesthesia.
+Colonoscopy, sigmoidoscopy, and fecal occult blood tests.

+If polyps are found during the screening, their removal and lab tests are

+covered as preventive.

+Medically necessary anesthesia.

 Birth control and tubal ligation:

-- Birth control devices, shots, and implants, including anesthesia. - Plan B (emergency contraceptive). - Tubal ligation (other services, like anesthesia, are covered as preventive only if tubal ligation is the primary procedure).
+• Birth control devices, shots, and implants, including anesthesia.

+Plan B (emergency contraceptive).

+Tubal ligation (other services, like anesthesia, are covered as preventive only if tubal ligation is the primary procedure).

 Routine maternity care:

-- Routine prenatal exams and tests. - Breastfeeding support and counseling.
+Routine prenatal exams and tests.

+Breastfeeding support and counseling.

-• Purchase of standard breast pump (bought from approved suppliers).
-Call Premera HMO customer service for a list of approved suppliers. • Rental of hospital-grade breast pump.
+Purchase of standard breast pump (bought from approved suppliers).
+Call Premera HMO customer service for a list of approved suppliers.
+Rental of hospital-grade breast pump.
 Outpatient nutritional counseling and therapy for obese adults and children, and members at risk for health conditions affected by diet.
 Immunizations, including seasonal and for travel.
 Pre-exposure (PrEP) for members at high-risk for HIV infection.
-Health education and training: • Outpatient programs and classes to help you manage pain or cope with covered conditions like heart disease, diabetes, or asthma. • The program or class must take place in an approved setting, like a hospital.
+Health education and training: Outpatient programs and classes to help you manage pain or cope with covered conditions like heart disease, diabetes, or asthma.
+The program or class must take place in an approved setting, like a hospital.
 Nicotine cessation programs.
-Gym memberships/fees or exercise classes or programs.
 What is excluded?
+(Premera HMO pays 0%) Gym memberships/fees or exercise classes or programs.
 Exams for insurance or work-related disability purposes.
-(Premera HMO pays Routine hearing exams.
+Routine hearing exams.
 Routine or other dental care.
-0%) For tests and services to evaluate a sign, symptom or health, see Diagnostic, X-ray, Lab and Imaging.
-Related benefit See Prescription Drugs for take-home or over-the-counter items. information See Newborn Care for routine newborn exams when the child is in the hospital after birth.
+For tests and services to evaluate a sign, symptom or health, see Diagnostic, X-ray, Lab and Imaging.
+Related benefit information See Prescription Drugs for take-home or over-the-counter items.
+See Newborn Care for routine newborn exams when the child is in the hospital after birth.
 If tubal ligation is a secondary procedure, it is still covered as preventive.
 However, related services like anesthesia are covered under the primary procedure.
 See Hospital and Surgery.
 For vasectomy, see Surgery.